ProboCI/probo-docs/docs/using-the-probo-app/projects.md

 ### Probo Build Assets

 A Probo Build Asset is a file uploaded to the Probo App that is available to use as a file asset in a Probo Build.
 Probo Build Assets can be added through the Probo UI, or by using the command line Probo Uploader tool.
 The Probo Uploader tool requires an Upload Token available on the Upload Tokens tab.
 More information about Assets is available on [the Assets page](/build/assets/).

-### Project Access

-Access to Probo projects is based on your DVCS user account's relationship to the source repository.

-#### GitHub

-You have access to Projects for which you have one of these roles on the repository:

-- **owner:** Repositories that you own.
-- **collaborator:** Repositories that you have been added to as a collaborator.
-- **organization_member:** Repositories that you have access to through being a member of an [organization](https://help.github.com/articles/about-organizations/).
-This includes every repository on every team that you are on.

-{% note %}
-**Note:** Organizations must allow Probo access in the 'Third-party access' settings tab.

-- You can give specific permissions to the Probo app once you've already authorized Probo for your account.
-Follow the directions at [https://help.github.com/articles/requesting-organization-approval-for-oauth-apps/](https://help.github.com/articles/requesting-organization-approval-for-oauth-apps/).
-- This requirement can also be satisfied by having no third-party access restrictions.
-{% endnote %}

-{% note %}
-**Note:** You must have write access in order to receive notifications back from Probo.
-{% endnote %}

-#### Bitbucket

-You have access to Projects for which you have one of these roles on the repository:

-- **admin**
-- **contributor**
-- **member**

-{% note %}
-**Note:** At this time, you are not able to see forked Bitbucket repositories in Probo.
-{% endnote %}